griptape-ai/griptape-structure-chatbot/README.md

 1.  `npm run deploy`

 ## Run Structure in Skatepark
+*This can only be accomplished after deploying the CDK*
 Prerequisites:
 1. Go to IAM Dashboard
 1. Under Access Management go to Users